Exemptions and Variations of Approval

 - A Foster Carer is approved for female children but it is proposed to place a male child with him or her.

-3. Procedure and Process for Change of Approval (Exceptions and Variations)
+3. Procedure and Process for Change of Approval following variation of approval

-Fostering regulations state that if the placement of a further child or children with a foster carer would mean making a placement outside a foster carer's terms of approval (exemptions and variations) then:
+Fostering regulations state that if the placement of a further child or children with a foster carer would mean making a placement outside a foster carer's terms of approval (variations) then:

 - The placement may be made in an emergency with any carer outside their terms of approval for a maximum of six working days under Reg 23(1) of the The Care Planning, Placement and Case Review (England) Regulations 2010;